hiteshhedwig/hiteshhedwig.github.io/_pages/about.md

 In university, i served as a Autonomous Systems Lead for Team [InfernoDTU](https://www.youtube.com/@teaminferno).
 The Achievements include 6th
 Rank in IRC(Indian Rover Challenge) among 32 international teams.

 3+ years developing AI for smart cities and autonomous vehicle systems at startups like [Euler Motors(valuation at $300M)](https://www.eulermotors.com).
 Further, I was responsible for presenting ADAS functionalities during crucial investor meetings.
+AND it has been launched into the indian market!!
+Have a look at [this ADAS video](https://www.youtube.com/watch?v=rYAtfVqzBkM) and [NVA video](https://www.youtube.com/shorts/8t6pHc9_bcY)

 Next step for me is, **Masters**.